City Mini vs. City Mini 2

 Fold and Unfold

 The City Mini has a one-handed fold with one step, pulling up on the handle located on the seat.
 This stroller has an automatic lock and a carry strap, but it doesn't self-stand once folded.
-The fabric tends to get in the way of this fold, but it isn't as difficult as some of the others.
-Unfolding is a little harder with 2 steps, but it is still very easy.
+The fabric tends to get in the way of this fold, but it isn't as tricky as some of the others.
+Unfolding is a little harder with two steps, but it is still very easy.

 The brake pedal on the City Mini is located in the middle of the axle and is easy to set and release.
 The pedal placement prevents any interference from the wheels, and the pedal itself is sandal foot friendly because it is press to set and press again to release.

 The City Mini does not have an adjustable leg rest, but it is padded adequately for comfort.
-It has a wide footrest that is covered in a durable material for better wear over time.
+It has a wide footrest that is covered with a durable material for better wear over time.
 The seat back on the Mini reclines fairly easily one-handed, but it is two-handed for raising.
 The recline operates with two side straps that meet in the middle with a plastic pull that keeps tension and keeps the back upright.
 The recline angle is deep enough for cozy napping.

 Car Seat Compatibility